Managing Default Contagion in Inhomogeneous Financial Networks: Resilient Networks and Systemic Capital Requirements

-We want to consider a financial system as being non-resilient to initial shocks if even very small shocks $M$ can cause significant damage $\mathcal{S}_n^M$, measured by the total systemic importance of the defaulted banks $\mathcal{D}_n^M$ at the end of the contagion process triggered by $M$.
-Mathematically this is expressed as follows: \begin{definition} A financial system is said to be \emph{non-resilient} if there exists a constant $\Delta>0$ such that for each ex post default $M$ with $\P(M=0)>0$ it holds that
+We want to declare a financial system to be non-resilient to initial shocks if even very small shocks $M$ can cause significant damage $\mathcal{S}_n^M$, measured by the total systemic importance of the defaulted banks $\mathcal{D}_n^M$ at the end of the contagion process triggered by $M$. \begin{definition} A financial system is said to be \emph{non-resilient} if there exists a constant $\Delta>0$ such that for each ex post default $M$ with $\P(M=0)>0$ with high probability

 \end{definition}

 The following theorem states a sufficient criterion for a system to be non-resilient. \begin{theorem}[Non-resilience Criterion] Under Assumption \ref{vertex:assump} suppose that $\P(T=0)=0$ and that there exists $z_0>0$ such that